vanbatphuctai/E-commerce-Customer-Churn-Analysis-Prediction-Segmentation-Machine-Learning-Python/README.md

 ### 🏢 Business Context

 This project is based on a **company operating in the e-commerce industry**, where customers purchase products through an online platform.
-The company offers a variety of product categories including:
+The company offers a variety of product categories including: Fashion, Laptop & Accessories, Mobile Phones, Mobile Devices, Grocery, Other consumer products.

-- Fashion
-- Laptop & Accessories
-- Mobile Phones
-- Mobile Devices
-- Grocery
-- Other consumer products

 As the company grows, **customer retention becomes increasingly important**.
 Losing customers (customer churn) not only reduces revenue but also increases marketing costs, since **acquiring a new customer is typically much more expensive than retaining an existing one**.